JasperFx/marten/documentation/documentation/documents/configuration/full_text.md

 Full Text Indexes in Marten are built based on <[linkto:documentation/documents/configuration/gin_or_gist_index;title=Gin Indexes]> utilizing [Postgres built in Text Search functions](https://www.postgresql.org/docs/10/textsearch-controls.html).
 This enables the possibility to do more sophisticated searching through text fields.

 <div class="alert alert-warning">
-To use this feature, you will need to use PostgreSQL version 10.0 or above, as this is the first version that support text search function on jsonb column - this also the data type that Marten use to store it's data.
+To use this feature, you will need to use PostgreSQL version 10.0 or above, as this is the first version that support text search function on jsonb column - this is also the data type that Marten use to store it's data.
 </div>

 ## Definining Full Text Index through Store options